janosgyerik/cheatsheets/Git-cheat-sheet.md

     git show rev -- path
     git diff rev -- path

-## How to work together with svn
+## Working with a Subversion repository

 Scenario: simple lock-step model, the rough equivalent of using svn checkout + svn update + svn commit.

     # this will create new local git repo in new dir "projname"
-    git svn clone snv://path/to/repo/projname
+    git svn clone svn://path/to/repo/projname
+    # note: this can take a long time
+    # note: this can hang in the middle.
+When that happens,
+    # cd into the partial clone, and run `git svn fetch`.
+    # That too may hang, just keep repeating `git svn fetch` until success.

     # commit changes to local repo
     git commit -m "some work"
     git commit -m "some more work"
     git commit -m "even more work"

-    # pull changes from svn
+    # get changes from svn, and rebase local work on top of it
     git svn rebase

-    # commit all local changes back to svn
+    # push local changes back to svn, as multiple individual commits
     git svn dcommit

-In case of large repositories, `git svn clone` can sometimes stop in the middle with no error message but an apparently empty working tree.
-When this happens `cd` into the partially created working tree and run `git svn fetch`.
-You might have to repeat it a couple of times, until finally the working tree is correctly populated with files.

-## How to work together with svn 2
+## TODO: How to work together with svn 2

 Scenario: work a local branch, occasionally getting upstream changes, and in the end commit back everything